craftcms/docs/docs/3.x/config/config-settings.md

 The array can contain the following keys:

+- `alwaysShowFocusRings` - Whether focus rings should always be shown when an element has focus
 - `useShapes` – Whether shapes should be used to represent statuses
 - `underlineLinks` – Whether links should be underlined